What Happens If You Accidentally Disturb Asbestos?

 Step 3: Do Not Attempt DIY Cleanup

 Under the Control of Asbestos Regulations 2012, certain asbestos work must be handled by licensed professionals.
-High-risk materials (like insulation board, pipe lagging, or loose fill insulation) require a contractor licensed by the Health and Safety Executive (HSE).
+High-risk materials (like insulation board, pipe lagging, or loose fill insulation) require a UK contractor licensed by the Health and Safety Executive (HSE).
 Attempting to clean asbestos without proper controls can be illegal and dangerous and risks your health and the health of others.

 Step 4: Arrange Professional Assessment